Workday/canvas-kit/modules/_labs/color-picker/react/README.md

 > The color to display as part of the Reset button.
 It is strongly recommended that consumers
 > provide a properly globalized value.

-> Note: This prop is only necessary when the `onReset` handler is provided.
+> Note: This prop is only necessary when the `onColorReset` handler is provided.

 ---